bio-ontology-research-group/DL2Vec/README.md

         python runDL2vec.py -ontology "ontology file" -associations "association_file" -outfile "embedding output file" -entity_list "entities list need generating embeddding"

 Where the following are mandatory arguments: <br>
-1. ontology_file: ontology file contains ontology in OWL format
+1. `ontology_file`: ontology file contains ontology in OWL format
-2. association file: file contains entity-class associations
+2. `association_file`: file contains entity-class associations
-3. outfile: output file contains the embedding model
+3. `outfile`: output file contains the embedding model

 If one of these two mandatory files is missing, an error message will be displayed <br>
 you can also specify the following optional arguments:<br>